 This story can be about something serious, something silly, or just another way to show what kind of company you really are.
 Whatever the story is, a GIF is sure to grab attention quicker than any headline.

 Plus, many email service providers don’t support videos, yet.
-So if you try to stick an awesome promo video smack-dab in the middle of your email, your subscribers might get a big, fat broken link.
+So if you try to stick an awesome promo video smack-dab in the middle of your email, people might get a big, fat broken link.

 Instead, stick a GIF in your email.
 Most ESPs will display them, and using it will set your marketing email campaign apart from the countless others flooding inboxes.
 But remember: Make the first frame in your GIF a good one.
-(It’s what email subscribers using an unsupported email platform will see instead of the animation.
+(It’s what people using an unsupported email platform will see instead of the animation.)

-Being noticed by your subscribers is the first step in your conversion funnel, and using a GIF is a sure-fire way to do just that.
+Being noticed by people is the first step in your conversion funnel, and using a GIF is a sure-fire way to do just that.

 Clever Uses of GIFs in Real-life Email Marketing